ismb/jemma/howtoc.md

 The best way to learn about JEMMA and its features is to follow the wiki-based tutorials, HOWTOs and manuals indexed in the [Documentation](howtos.html) section.
 More generic technical and research-oriented documentation (e.g. papers, white-papers, etc.) is available [here](resources.html).

 The JEMMA source code can always be accessed from the official [JEMMA GitHub page](https://github.com/ismb/jemma).
 You can also download the latest snapshot of the full code repository in [.zip](https://github.com/ismb/jemma/zipball/master) or [.tar.gz](https://github.com/ismb/jemma/tarball/master) format.

+### Discuss on the Mailing List

+Ideas ?
 Questions ?
-Feel free to post them on the [JEMMA General Mailing list](https://groups.google.com/forum/#!forum/jemma-general) (you can [click here](https://groups.google.com/forum/#!forum/jemma-general/join) to subscribe).
-This is the preferred way to get in direct contact with the JEMMA develolpers.
+Feel free to post them on the [JEMMA General Mailing list](https://groups.google.com/forum/#!forum/jemma-general) (hosted by Google Groups).

+[Click here](https://groups.google.com/forum/#!forum/jemma-general/join) to subscribe from any e-mail address.

 ### Interested in contributing ?